MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 ## 5. Sharpe-Mossin-Lintener CAPM

-This model, that I will call Sharpe CAPM from now on, allows us to determine the price of financial assets at any moment.
+This model, that I will call **Sharpe CAPM** from now on, allows us to determine the price of financial assets at any moment.

 ### 5.1 Hypotheses of the model

 1. All investors are more or less averse to risk > kinda true
 2. All investors have the same time horizon for investment > unrealistic
-3. All investors are addressing to the same problem that is Markowitz Problem > true
+3. All investors are addressing to the same problem that is **Markowitz Problem**:
   - only way to diversify is to change the allocations
   - all investors anticipate same expected return (gain) and same variance (risk) of portfolio
-4. Financial market is a perfect market:
+4. Financial market is a **perfect market**:
   - no tax
   - no transaction cost
   - no asymmetry of information